ReactJS – Beginners guide to understanding ReactJS

 To achieve such a smooth user interface, the engineers of Facebook tried their hands at optimising the web development process.
 They were ultimately successful with the release of ReactJS.

-After the launch of ReactJS, they realised that it was working much faster than most of their competitors.
+After the launch of React, they realised that it was working much faster than most of their competitors.
 Many other platforms soon realised the advantages of ReactJS, and as a result, many had also started developing using ReactJS.

 Core features of ReactJS